Gaëtan Wittebolle.

 3. Open VS Code

 Why VS Code?
 The Claude Code extension lets you see files change in real time while Claude works, side by side with the conversation.
-It's much more comfortable than the terminal alone.
+Much more comfortable than the terminal alone.

 Step 2, install the Claude Code extension